carolina-gil-balent/fce-practical-work-ll/README.md

 - Created general folder structure as specified in the coursework instructions.
 - Created all html files required and pushed each of them to github repository.
 - Included license and gitignore.
+- Homepage first draft and general structure.
+- Problems understing global stylesheet setup.
+Styling was not showing up when opening a new page, had to find and adjust link path to make it function correctly.
+- Problem fixed by adding "../" to exit public folder and find css folder.
+- AboutMe page first draft and general layout.

 ## License